tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - A combination of a symmetric key and Diffie-Hellman

 Which mode is used depends on the negotiated cipher suite.
-Conceptually, the handshake establishes two secrets which are used to derive all the keys.
+Conceptually, the handshake establishes three secrets which are used to derive all the keys.

 Ephemeral Secret (ES): A secret which is derived from fresh (EC)DHE